emacs-sideline/sideline/README.md

 ## ❓ Why?

 Instead of hard-coded information, we extracted it to multiple different backends.
-It allows us to customize the displayed information the way we want.
+It allows us to customize the displayed information we want, which is more flexible and configurable.

 ## 🔨 Quickstart